Proportional Representation in Rank Aggregation: The Flow-adjusting Borda Rule and sPJR

-Lastly, we also examine the average utility that \fb guarantees to subprofile.
-Specifically, we will next show that \fb gives the same guarantee on the average utility of subprofiles than \psb.
-For the proof of the subsequent theorem, it is crucial that \fb chooses the maximum flow that minimizes the cost per utility ratio in every step.
+Lastly, analogously to \Cref{thm:propBordaAR}, we examine the average utility that \fb guarantees to an arbitrary subprofile $S$ as a function of $|S|$.
+Specifically, we will prove that \fb gives the same lower bound on the average utility of every subprofile as \psb.
+For this result, it is crucial that \fb chooses the maximum flow that minimizes the cost per utility ratio in every step.
+Moreover, we note that the following statement is largely unrelated to sPJR: while this axiom guarantees that the output ranking agrees with any subprofile $S$ in a number of pairs of candidates that is at least proportional to $|S|$, the utility of each ranking in $S$---and therefore also the average utility---may still be low.

 \begin{restatable}{theorem}{flowBordaAR} Let $R$ be a profile on $m$ candidates and $\rhd=\text{\fb}(R)$ the ranking chosen by the Flow-adjusting Borda rule.
 It holds for every subprofile $S$ of $R$ that